Easy Lightweight Baggo Board

 Although these instructions deviate from a regulation size board.
 This project is very flexible; my hope is that it inspires to creatively build your own set.
 What do you think?
 What improvements might you make?

-As always, send us any questions and don’t forget to follow our Instagram stories!
+As always, send me any questions and don’t forget to follow our Instagram!